Travel Insurance

 Credit Card Trip Cancellation Protection

-While premium credit cards such as the Chase Sapphire Reserve or American Express Platinum offer trip cancellation benefits, these often come with significant limitations.
-Typically, coverage applies only for specific reasons, including severe weather, natural disasters, serious illness or injury (with documentation), or the death of a family member or traveling companion.
+Premium credit cards such as the Chase Sapphire Reserve or American Express Platinum offer trip cancellation benefits, but these often come with significant limitations.
+Typically, coverage applies only for specific reasons (severe weather, serious illness or injury) or the death of a family member or traveling companion.

 Travel Insurance Trip Cancellation Coverage